-If encrypting. encode. extra. data is set to enabled, and the parameter extra. data. provider. classname 76 is not defined, the user name is put in the token and is also included in the token's digital signature.
-If encrypting. encode. extra. data is not specified, or is set to any value other than enabled, the user name is not put in the token.
+If encrypting.encode.extra.data is set to enabled, and the parameters extra.data. provider.classname and mapping.data.provider are not defined, the user name is put in the token and is also included in the token's digital signature.
+If encrypting.encode.extra.data is not specified, or is set to any value other than enabled, the user name and any extra or mapping data are not put in the token.

 You can customize KeyMaster so that the user credentials token contains other additional data, for example entitlement information related to the user name.
-To do this, set encrypting, encode, extra. data to enabled, and define the parameter extra. data. provider. classname (76).
+To do this, set encrypting, encode, extra. data to enabled, and define the parameter extra. data.provider.classname [81].
 In this case, the custom Java class defined by extra. data. provider. classname determines what additional data is put in the token; it is up to the custom class to include the user name if this is required.